-I found the missions to be open more than I anticipated they would be as I assumed it would be harder to plan a time to get to them all.
+I found the missions to be open more than I anticipated they would be, as I assumed it would be harder to plan then it was.
 That being said I would recommend Googling each before going so that you can see up to date information on their hours.

 Are any of the missions hard to get to?

 The only one that is somewhat difficult to get to is Mission San Antonio de Padua.
 Mission San Antonio de Padua is located 26 miles each way off Highway 101.
 While the drive to get there is not difficult, it can be hard to fit into a typical road trip just because of the time commitment needed to get there and back.
 The rest are all located close to the main highway.

 I don’t like the mission history, so why should I go?

-Even if you do not agree with the history of the missions, they are a very influential part of California’s history.
-The missions themselves have beautiful architecture and are some of the oldest buildings in all of California.
-I recommend you give visiting a few of them a try and I bet you will find something to enjoy.
+Even if you do not agree with what the missions did, they are still a very influential part of California’s history.
+The missions have beautiful architecture and are some of the oldest buildings in the state.
+I recommend you visit a few of them and I bet you will find something to enjoy.